wyzyjm/sharedui/README.md

 4. `git commit` version change.

 ## Versioning and changelog
-TODO mukeshag

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](link-to-tags-or-other-release-location).
+For the versions available, see the [npm feed](https://msazure.visualstudio.com/Cognitive%20Services/_artifacts/feed/CognitiveIbizaPortalExtension/Npm/sharedui.studios/versions).

-It is a good practice to keep `CHANGELOG.md` file in repository that can be updated as part of a pull request.

 ## Authors